 The Open Polytechnic of New Zealand

 NZIS offers two degree pathways in conjunction with the Open Polytechnic of New Zealand (OPNZ).
-Students can enrol in the third year of the Bachelor of Applied Science degree after completing the NZIS Diploma in Sport Management and Exercise Prescription (Level 5) AND the NZIS Advanced Diploma in Exercise Prescription (Level 6).
-Students can enrol in the third year of the Bachelor of Applied Management degree after completing the NZIS Diploma in Sport Management and Exercise Prescription (Level 5) AND the NZIS Advanced Diploma in Sport Management (Level 6).
+Students can enrol in the third year of the Bachelor of Applied Science or Applied Management Degrees after completing the NZIS Diploma in Advanced Sport Management and Exercise Science - Level 5 AND one of the NZIS Diploma in Exercise Science - Level 6 or the Diploma in Advanced Sport Management - Level 6.

 Victoria University – Melbourne

-Since 2012 NZIS students have been able to pathway directly from its Diploma programme to study at Victoria University in Melbourne through a collaboration arrangement.
-A significant number of students have achieved their Bachelor in Human Movement and 2014 saw Sosaia Tufui being the first NZIS student accepted onto the Victoria University Masters programme.
+Since 2012 NZIS students have been able to pathway directly from the Diploma programme to study at Victoria University in Melbourne through a collaboration arrangement.
+A significant number of students have achieved their Bachelor in Human Movement.
+In 2014, Sosaia Tufui was the first NZIS student accepted in the Victoria University Masters programme.

-The relationship with Victoria University is a very special one as they were very supportive to NZIS after the earthquake in Christchurch and sent a container load of equipment to assist NZIS in their rebuild.
+The relationship with Victoria University is a special one, as they were also very supportive to NZIS after the earthquake in Christchurch and sent a container load of equipment to assist NZIS in their rebuild.